Georg, Duke of Saxe-Altenburg

-Georg Karl Frederick (24 July 1796 in Hildburghausen – 3 August 1853 in Hummelshain) was a duke of Saxe-Altenburg.
+Georg Karl Frederick (24 July 1796 in Hildburghausen – 3 August 1853 in Hummelshain) was Duke of Saxe-Altenburg from 1848 to 1853.

-Family
+Early life

-He was the fourth but second surviving son of Frederick, Duke of Saxe-Hildburghausen (of Saxe-Altenburg from 1826) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
-He fought in the Austrian ranks against Napoleonic France in the 1813–1814 war.
+Georg was born on 24 July 1796 as the fourth but second surviving son of Frederick, Duke of Saxe-Hildburghausen (of Saxe-Altenburg from 1826) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.

-Georg succeeded his brother Joseph as Duke of Saxe-Altenburg when he abdicated, in 1848.
+Georg served in the Austrian army from 1804 onwards.
+He fought in the Wars of Liberation alongside with older brother Joseph in which he entered Paris victoriously alongside Karl Philipp, Prince of Schwarzenberg in the Battle of Leipzig.
+During the Italian campaign in 1814, the prince was wounded in the left thigh and had to give up his military career.

+He went back to Hildburghausen where he lived with his brother Joseph in Hildburghausen Castle.
+From 1816 to 1820, Georg studied at Heidelberg University and was appointed personal adjutant by Maximilian I of Bavara and in 1822, he was awarded with the Order of Saint Hubert by the King.
+He received permission to take up permanent residence in Hildburghausen, where he remodeled the castle in Hellingen.
+He founded a youth militia in Hildburghausen and municipal saving banks.

 Marriage and issue

-In Ludwigslust on 7 October 1825 Georg married with Duchess Marie Louise of Mecklenburg-Schwerin.
+Georg married Duchess Marie Louise of Mecklenburg-Schwerin In Ludwigslust on 7 October 1825.
 She was a daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin and Grand Duchess Elena Pavlovna of Russia.